-Without zinc, hours of exercise in the gym would be a total waste of time, sperm production would be on the back burner and you would not grow any hair.
+Without zinc, hours of exercise in the gym would be a total waste of time, sperm production would be negatively affected and you would not grow any hair.
 But fortunately, zinc is present in every cell of your body – even in cases of a zinc deficiency.

-Find out about which foods serve as great sources of zinc, zinc deficiency symptoms and causes and how to treat a deficiency in this essential mineral.
-Indeed, excess zinc levels are also dangerous to the body – we explain why this is the case in our article.
+Find out about great sources of zinc, causes of zinc deficiency, zinc deficiency symptoms and how to treat a deficiency in this essential mineral.
+Excess zinc levels are also dangerous to the body – we explain why this is the case in our article.

-Zinc is indispensable for good health – it takes over tasks in every body cell.
+Zinc is indispensable for good health – it carries out tasks in every body cell.
 Since your body cannot produce the essential trace element itself, you have to consume it daily through food.
 The body contains a total of two to three grammes of zinc.
 At 1.5 milligrammes, your muscles store the largest proportion of it.

 Did you know that, on average, a person loses three to four milligrammes of zinc daily via stool and urine?
-This is how the intestines and kidneys prevent a zinc surplus.[1, 2]
+This is how the intestines and kidneys prevent a zinc surplus in your body.[1, 2]

 What is the function of zinc in the body?

-As a coenzyme (auxiliary molecule) zinc really is an all-rounder.
+As a coenzyme (auxiliary molecule) zinc is an all-rounder.
 Zinc allows hair to grow and wounds to heal.
 After eating, it helps the pancreas produce insulin, which lowers blood sugar.
 Zinc also stimulates the production of testosterone and activates certain proteins to build muscle.
-If body cells are damaged, zinc supports cell division to create new cells.
-Zinc helps support our immune system and is therefore especially important in the first few years of our life.[2, 3]
+If body cells are damaged, zinc promotes cell division to create new cells.
+Zinc helps boost our immune system and is therefore especially important in the first few years of our life.[2, 3]

 Together with the mineral selenium, zinc binds heavy metals such as lead, which accumulate in your body.
 The mineral and heavy metal form an insoluble complex in which the heavy metals lose their toxic effect.
 This way, minerals protect your body, especially the nerve cells, from damage caused by heavy metals.

-Did you know that if there was no zinc in your body, you would not be able to produce the enzyme alcohol dehydrogenase.
+Did you know that if there were no zinc in your body, you would not be able to produce the enzyme alcohol dehydrogenase?
 This enzyme breaks down alcohol.
 Without alcohol dehydrogenase, every glass of wine consumed would lead to alcohol poisoning.

-Zinc deficiency can weaken the sense of smell.
+One of the zinc deficiency symptoms is a weakened sense of smell.
 Some researchers suspect that zinc plays a role in it.
 Our vision is also strongly dependent on zinc: the trace element supports the transportation of vitamin A from the liver to the retina of the eye.
 Without vitamin A, our eyes could not perceive light; in other words, we would not be able to see.[6, 7]

 How much zinc do I need?

-According to the recommendations of the German Nutrition Society, men should consume ten milligrammes of zinc a day, while women should only consume seven milligrammes.
+According to the NHS, men should consume 9.5 milligrammes of zinc a day, while women should only consume seven milligrammes.
 During pregnancy, a woman’s daily requirement increases to ten milligrammes, as the mother needs to supply her unborn child with zinc and loses large quantities due to strong urges to urinate.
 Breastfeeding mothers have a higher requirement of eleven milligrammes, since they feed zinc to their child via breast milk.

 The American National Institutes of Health recommends a similar, only slightly higher zinc intake – eight milligrammes per day for adult women and eleven milligrammes for men and pregnant women.